MariaLundgren/frozan/README.md

 - To test the CSS I used the [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/).
     - In the CSS validator I got no errors or warnings on my code.
 - To test the JavaScript I used [JSHint](https://jshint.com/).
     - First I got warning messages about missing semicolon in a few places but after fixing this I got no warnings in JSHint.
+I didn't have any warnings but in my email.js file and in the maps.js file JSHint tells me that i have undefined and unused variables.
+This is code that comes from the API and JSHint can't detect it and wbecause of this it is not defined in JSHint.

 ### Features